ocurrent/current-bench/README.md

 You can clone the frontend from [here](https://github.com/CraigFe/current-bench/).
 You might also need to setup the FRONTEND_DIRECTORY as an env variable before you can `docker-compose build`.

+The graphql engine can be protected by setting up `GRAPHQL_KEY` as an env variable.

 You can then run,
 ```